591291-hvl/ADA525DanielG/_posts/2023-11-06-Assignment-08-Web-Interfaces-Thing-Server-Client.md

 })
 ```

-This only works because x_val and y_val is global variables, and when "/getData" gets a get request these values are then sendt.
+This works great because x_val and y_val are global variables, and when "/getData" gets a request these values are then sendt.

 ```
 app.get('/getData', (req, res) => {